 a.
+Includes laws containing expired authorizations of appropriations for definite or indefinite amounts.
 The total is less than the sum of the entries because public laws containing authorizations of appropriations that are under the jurisdiction of more than one subcommittee are counted only once.